GaurabPrasai/CS50X/project/README.md

 - **Expanded Data Sources**: Integrate user reviews and ratings to refine suggestions.

 ## Contribution

 We welcome contributions!
 To get started:

 - Fork the repository.
 - Create a feature branch.
 - Submit a pull request with detailed documentation of changes.

 ## Contact

 For questions, feedback, or collaboration opportunities:

-- **Email**: GaurabPrasaigp@gmail.com
+- **Email**: Gaurabprasaigp@gmail.com
 - **GitHub**: github.com/gaurabprasai

 ---

-Recom demonstrates the potential of combining machine learning with web technologies to solve real-world problems.
+Fikson demonstrates the potential of combining machine learning with web technologies to solve real-world problems.
 Explore the project, and feel free to contribute or adapt it to your needs!